TauGuide/tau-guide-documents/docs/quick-start.md

 ### 26. How does Tau deal with forks?

-For example: If Bitcoin was hosted on Tau, how would they determine the BTC blocksize?
+For example: If Bitcoin was hosted on Tau, how would they determine the BTC block tasize?
 Would it still result in forks?

 _Ohad:_ Forks are a consequence when we reach a point where disagreements cannot be resolved.
 Discussions are the best way to resolve disagreements.<br>